 Dry at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for 16-24 hours.
-I like my granola more chewy so I don’t dry it as long.
-If you want it to be really dry, go for maximum length of time.
+I like my granola chewier so I don’t dry it as long.
+If you want it to be really dry, go for the maximum length of time.
 Do keep in mind that as the granola cools, it gets a bit harder.
-Remember also that if you leave more moisture in your granola it will have a shorter shelf life.
+Remember also that if you leave more moisture in your granola, it will have a shorter shelf life.

 Store in an air-tight container.
 If you store it in the fridge, it will extend the self-life if that is a concern.
 It freezes beautifully as well.

 Feel free to add your own mix of nuts and dried fruits if you want!